dbca-wa/wastd/docs/specification.rst

   re-usable (to be integrated in BioSys), or scalable (to become a part of BioSys).
 * Any solution built must be SOE, follow OIM's standards and integrate into their infrastructure ecosystem.
-* Avoid double handling of data entry - do it once, and do it properly.
+* Avoid double handling of data entry - do it once, and do it properly (correct, complete, consistent).
 * There must be a standardised, accessible way to import and export all data into and out of the system.
 * The application has to be compatible on a raw data level with Queensland's